SShivamshan/NN_libtorch/README.md

 # Libtorch implementation of Neural Networks and other models

 This project focuses on implementing and transforming machine learning classifiers from Python (PyTorch) to C++.
 It includes a simple neural network classifier trained on the MNIST dataset, as well as more advanced models like ConvNeXt and MobileViT, which were evaluated on the Oxford-IIIT Pet Dataset (Cats vs. Dogs).
 The aim is to replicate and optimize these models in C++ for improved performance and deployment flexibility.
+Libtorch API : https://pytorch.org/cppdocs/index.html

 ## Features